foogunlana/interview/kndev2020.md

 - Be able to get a list of reports of type 'X' with GET /reports?type=X
 - Be able to get a list of reports of company 'Y' with GET /reports?companyId=Y
 - Be able to see swagger Open API documentation of all the above
-- Be able to run with a single docker-compose up, and access the server on localhost:5000
+- Be able to run with a single docker-compose up
-- Be able to run unit tests with npm run test
+- Be able to run unit tests with npm run test (test as see fit.
+Use NestJS if you need, or just Jest if you want)
 - Be able to run integration tests with npm run test:integration

 ## Task 2